Beets (beetroot) are available year-round with prime time being from June through October

 Choose beets that are small and firm with deep maroon coloring, unblemished skin, and bright green leaves with no sign of wilting.
 The taproot should still be attached.

-Purchase fresh beets only if the leaf stems are still attached to insure ultimate freshness.
+Purchase fresh beets only if the leaf stems are still attached to ensure ultimate freshness.
 Avoid beets with scales or spots.

 To store beets, trim the leaves 2 inches from the root as soon as you get them home.
 The leaves will sap the moisture from the beet root.
 Do not trim the tail.
 Store the leaves in a separate plastic bag and use within two days.
 The root bulbs should also be bagged and can be stored in the refrigerator crisper drawer 7 to 10 days.